 Kari Barba has been tattooing for four decades.
-One of the few female tattooists in the field in the 1980s who has devoted to raising awareness on gender equality and pushing tattoo-hygiene standards to what we recognize today.
-She is tattoo royalty, owner of Outer Limits, the longest-running tattoo studio in America and the second oldest in the World.
+She was one of the few female tattooists in the 1980s and has devoted herself to promoting gender equality and advancing tattoo hygiene standards to what they are today.
+She is tattoo royalty and the co-owner of Outer Limits, the longest-running tattoo studio in America and the second-oldest in the world.

 Above: Kari Barba photographed by Greg Conraux.

 Tattooer Barba inking client in her Anaheim shop in 1991.

 We have come a long way from using a sponge and bucket and not changing tattoo needles.

 I was super young when I first started tattooing in 1979.
 We tattooed bare-handed and then didn’t have many standards for cleanliness in tattooing.
 When I first started, I felt it was essential not to tattoo until I could sterilize my needles.
 Back then, we made all the inks and needles ourselves.
 So needles were shipped to you in a small package, and we had to solder them to the bars.
 We even made the bars or cut and then made the circle to put on the machine’s end.

 Once I was tattooing regularly, I realized how much I hated the ink and blood drying on my hands.
 And I would think to myself, “Why can’t I wear gloves as the doctors do?”
 So I searched, bought, and began to wear them.
 I also started to cover my spray bottle and equipment with plastic film, thinking I wouldn’t need to clean it as much.
 Boy, that was stupid!
 Of course, I still need to clean it!
 It did hurry up the time it took me to go from one client to another.

 An early career picture of Barba at a local convention in 1999.